 where, observed is the observed cover of hard corals, and predicted was the cover of hard corals predicted from the application of the coral growth models described for the cover change indicator (section 2.4.4).
+The observed cover is adjusted to represent an annual time step, based on the period since the previous observation, so as to be consistent with the model predicted value.
 The proportion of coral cover lost per region for each disturbance type is subsequently calculated as: